puppetlabs/puppet-docs/style_and_usage.markdown

 Style and Usage Guide
 =====================

-The documentation project's conventions for writing about Puppet.
+The documentation project's conventions, best practices, and general habits.

 * * *